-First, download my free SVG cut file from my free resource library and upload the file to your design software.
+First, download Design #71 which is my free SVG cut file from my free resource library and upload the file to your design software.
 I use Cricut Design Space, so that’s what I’ll be showing you how to do.
 If you’re not sure how to upload an SVG cut file to Cricut Design Space, watch this helpful video training series I made.

 Double-check the size of your bag or pillowcase and resize the Santa Sack design in Cricut Design Space as needed.
 Remember, you’ll want to have some empty space around the outside of the design as it appears on the from of your Santa Sack, so make it a bit smaller than your actual sack’s dimensions.

 Click the Text icon on the left, click in the design’s green box on your Canvas area in Cricut Design Space, and type out the name you want to appear on the Santa Sack.
 You’ll want to change the size and font to something appropriate to match the Santa Sack.
 I used a free font called Milkshake.
 I made my name black as I had black HTV, but you may prefer to use red or green to use less vinyl

 Click the Make It button to send your image for preparation.
 On the next screen, click the toggle next to “Mirror” on each layer — mirroring is necessary when cutting HTV.